-After a spell on Radio 4's The World At One, Kirsty moved to television in 1983 - working as a producer on Reporting Scotland and later producing and presenting the current affairs weekly Seven Days.
-Kirsty has interviewed many top politicians - from Tony Blair in January 1996 to Margaret Thatcher in 1990.
+Kirsty Wark joined the BBC as a graduate researcher in 1976 for BBC Radio Scotland, going on to become a producer in radio current affairs.
+Following a spell on Radio 4's The World At One, she moved to television in 1983 - working as a producer on Reporting Scotland and later producing and presenting the current affairs weekly Seven Days.
+She has interviewed many top politicians - from Tony Blair in January 1996 to Margaret Thatcher in 1990.

 Kirsty presented the 1987 General Election in Scotland and the three subsequent elections.
 She has also presented several major OB's and the openings of the Tate Modern and the Scottish Parliament.
 From 1990-1993 she presented the Arts programme The Late Show and in 1993 fronted the popular BBC heritage series One Foot In The Past - a role she continued into 2000.